 As the Global Fund activities for the new year gear up, the African Constituency Bureau (ACB) wishes to spotlight some successes achieved by African constituencies in the Global Fund governance.
-These successes were made possible because Country Coordination Mechanisms (CCMs) representatives, Principal Recipients (PRs), and partners trusted ACB by providing information and sharing knowledge with the organization.
+These successes were made possible because Country Coordinating Mechanisms (CCMs) representatives, Principal Recipients (PRs), and partners trusted ACB by providing information and sharing knowledge with the organization.
 Our representatives spoke convincingly on our behalf.
 And a stronger ACB supported those processes.

 To our representatives to the Global Fund Board and committees, in-country stakeholders, and partners, thank you!

 Below, we highlight just a few successes emanating from the Board and committees in 2022.
 These accomplishments sometimes build on the work of representatives in previous years and cycles.

 The Covid-19 Response Mechanism (C19RM) extension in the Audit and Finance Committee (AFC)